-- An exaggeration on any achievements, talents and abilities.
+- An exaggeration of any achievements, talents and abilities.

 - Unrealistic fantasies about success, power, beauty, intelligence or romance.
 Becomes intensely angry at threat of exposure of the (often opposite) reality.

-- Expects favorable or different treatment, sense of entitlement means they often operate outside the “rules”.
+- Expects favourable or different treatment, sense of entitlement means they often operate outside the “rules”.
 Nothing is ever enough - insatiable, lacks boundaries.

 - Can pretend to be generous to feed their fake image, or to make others feel obligated, although inside they are mean and do not want to follow the normal rules of reciprocity.

 - Comes across as arrogant and cocky.
 Expert at playing the victim in their drama, they easily hook others into their army.
 Appoints self as General, whilst acting like Machiavelli.